-Clostridium difficile colitis, also known as pseudomembranous colitis, is a common cause of antibiotic-associated diarrhoea, and increasingly encountered in sick hospitalised patients.
+Clostridium difficile colitis, also known as pseudomembranous colitis, is a common cause of antibiotic-associated diarrhea, and increasingly encountered in sick hospitalised patients.
 If undiagnosed and untreated, it continues to have high mortality.
 It may be classified as a form of infectious colitis.

 C. difficile infection is usually preceded by antibiotic use or chemotherapy and is therefore usually encountered in unwell, hospitalised patients with significant comorbidity.

 An exudate composed of fibrin, white cells and cellular debris forms a pseudomembrane on the mucosa of the colon, which is characteristic 1.
-Definitive diagnosis is made by isolating C. difficile toxin in the a stool sample.
+Definitive diagnosis is made by isolating C. difficile toxin in the stool sample.

 Early in the disease, few findings may be evident on abdominal radiographs.
 Bowel dilatation, mural thickening and thumbprinting (due to thickening of the haustral folds) are seen later.
 Eventually, in untreated or fulminant cases, appearances will be those of toxic megacolon 3, with subsequent perforation and free intraperitoneal gas.

 The most common feature is a pronounced increase in wall thickness of the involved segment of colon, usually the rectosigmoid region, with variable, continuous proximal extension.
 The mucosa will often be discontinuous and seemingly redundant, representing the mucosal ulceration and presence of pseudo-membranous debris, retrospectively.
 Luminal collapse is also sometimes observed.
 If interrogated with Doppler, the bowel wall will demonstrate preserved vascularity.
 The haustral folds will be present, and may be unusually thick and conspicuous.
 Free fluid is typically found between bowel loops, and typically assumes a complex, heterogeneously echoic appearance 9.